Vankabiasalah/Vankabiasalah/README.md

 - 👋 Hi, I’m @Vankabiasalah
-- 👀 I’m interested in programming
+- 👀 I’m interested to maki!
-- 🌱 I’m currently learning Android studio
+- 🌱 I’m currently learning for making you laugh
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on YouTube kid
 - 📫 How to reach me akbarvanka@gmail.com

 <!---